okasag/samplefit/README.md

-# `samplefit`: Random Sample Reliability
+# `samplefit`

-`samplefit` is a Python library to assess sample fit, as opposed to model fit, via the Random Sample Reliability algorithm as developed by Okasa & Younge (2022). `samplefit` is built upon the `statsmodels` library (Seabold & Perktold, 2010) and follows the same command workflow.
+`samplefit` is a Python library to assess sample fit, as opposed to model fit, via the *Sample Fit Reliability* algorithm as developed by Okasa & Younge (2022). `samplefit` is linked to the `statsmodels` library (Seabold & Perktold, 2010) and follows the same command workflow.

 Copyright (c) 2022 Gabriel Okasa & Kenneth A. Younge.